-Yet, that doesn’t necessarily mean that the tap water in Orlando is completely contaminant-free, and the EPA’s public health goals regarding many contaminants are way lower than its safety limits.
+Yet, this doesn’t necessarily mean that the tap water in Orlando is completely contaminant-free, and the EPA’s public health goals regarding many contaminants are way lower than its safety limits.

-Orlando Water Quality Report: What’s in the Water?
+Orlando Water Quality Report: What is in the Water?

 The most recent Orlando water quality report shows that the tap water across the city has heavy metals such as lead and copper, and disinfection byproducts like total trihalomethanes, haloacetic acids, and bromate.
 In some individual water samples, these contaminant groups test higher than EPA action limits.